 Here is how I use child-related cues in the adult training room and classroom.

 As I ponder the impact of child related cues on enhanced moral and prosocial behavior in adults in workplace settings, I am going to continue my practice of bringing table toys and fun props to trainings.
 I put toys and inspiring, topic related quotes out in the morning and frequently change things up at the lunch break so there is something different for participants to look at and play with.
+I also include fun ways to share opinions including writable boards with chalk or erasable markers, and stickers for producing different facial expressions.

 How do you use child cues in your adult classroom?